Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoid Layer

 Why Glycoside Form Matters

-This is one of the underappreciated reasons that whole leaf extract has clinical relevance separate from isolated quercetin.
-The glycoside-bound forms in graviola leaf produce slower, more sustained quercetin availability than free quercetin tablets, which spike and clear within 4 to 6 hours.
-The combined effect across a 22:1 concentration is meaningful daily antioxidant support without the gastrointestinal load that comes with high dose isolated quercetin supplementation.
+A 500mg 22:1 capsule equals the bioactive load of 11 grams of raw fruit pulp; 3 capsules per day equals 33 grams of raw fruit equivalent.
+The glycoside-bound flavonoid forms in graviola fruit produce slower, more sustained quercetin availability than free quercetin tablets, which spike and clear within 4 to 6 hours.
+The combined effect across the 22:1 concentration is meaningful daily antioxidant support without the gastrointestinal load that comes with high-dose isolated quercetin supplementation.

 Kaempferol: The Second Tier Flavonoid